HSBC Bank USA is the American subsidiary of HSBC — a British multinational investment bank headquartered in London.

 Is HSBC a good option for Americans?

-HSBC is a global bank with locations and services offered all over the world.
-In the U.S., there are fewer branches that you could find elsewhere, but you’ll still have access to all of its products and services.z
+HSBC is a global bank with locations and services offered worldwide.
+In the U.S., there are fewer branches than you could find elsewhere, but you’ll still have access to all of its products and services.

 Is HSBC the best international bank?